 Bulldog and French Bulldog Dental Disease

-- PELLLICLE: Initially, a pellicle is formed on your bulldog puppy’s normal tooth
+- PELLICLE: Initially, a pellicle is formed on your bulldog puppy normal tooth

-- BACTERIA ADHESION: The pellicle attracts aerobic bacteria and soon more bacteria adhere to the teeth.
+- BACTERIA: The pellicle attracts aerobic bacteria and soon more bacteria adhere to the teeth.

-- PLAQUE: Within days the plaque on your bulldog and French bulldog puppy teeth thickens
+- THIKCER PLAQUE: Within days the plaque on your bulldog and French bulldog puppy teeth thickens

-- ANAEROBIC BACTERIA: Underlying bacteria run out of oxygen and anaerobic motile rods and spirochetes begin to populate the subgingival area.
+- ANAROBE: Underlying bacteria run out of oxygen and anaerobic motile rods and spirochetes begin to populate the subgingival area.

-V4B Bulldog and French Bulldog Dental Disease 4-STAGES
+Bulldog and French Bulldog Dental Disease 4 STAGES

-Stage 3 BONE LOSS: Pustular discharge, slight to moderate bone loss
+Stage 3: Pustular discharge, slight to moderate bone loss

 - HEART VALVES

-Your bulldog puppy should have its teeth checked at least once a year.
+Your bulldog puppy should have their teeth checked at least once a year.